Minebench/MendingNerf/README.md

 # The default language to use when no language file exists for the client's language
 default-lang: en

+# How much collected experience is required to repair one durability point.
+# MendingNerf adds additional required exp based on an item's repair cost
+# Vanilla base value is 0.5
+base-exp-for-repair: 0.5

 # The maximum that the repair cost can grow to.
 After that the item can't be repaired
 max-repair-cost: 100